-What are the Requirements for Surrogacy?
+What are the general requirements for surrogacy?

 Physical Health

-Being in good health is non-negotiable.
-Surrogates must be between the ages of 21 and 40, have a healthy BMI (usually between 19 and 30), and must have given birth to at least one child of their own.
-A proven history of uncomplicated pregnancies and deliveries (vaginal or cesarean births with no major complications, healthy birth weights for previous babies, smooth postpartum recovery, no history of preterm labor) gives clinics confidence in a candidate’s ability to carry another healthy pregnancy to term.
+Clinics also look for a history of uncomplicated pregnancies and deliveries (vaginal or cesarean births with no major complications, healthy birth weights for previous babies, smooth postpartum recovery, no history of preterm labor).
+A strong and healthy pregnancy history gives clinics confidence in a candidate’s ability to carry another healthy pregnancy to term.

-Lifestyle
+Lifestyle Choices

 Financial Stability